A Trusted Friend in a Complicated World

 Martial-arts movies were booming in the early ’70s, and someone had the excellent idea to create a TV series to capitalize on the Far East craze.
 But instead of casting Bruce Lee, then the biggest martial-arts star in the world, as the main character (half-Chinese, half-White orphan turned Shaolin master Kwai Chang Caine), the powers-that-be went with David Carradine, a White actor of Irish descent.
 “The very Caucasian-looking David Carradine is presented as a paragon of martial arts,” a Complex article pointed out in 2013.
 “There’s that, plus his character’s penchant for spouting weird fortune-cookie-style aphorisms like ‘Become who you are.’
 All that, and, lest we forget: The whole idea for the show was straight jacked from Bruce Lee.
 So, what were we saying?
 Yeah.
 RACIST.”

 It was but one example of a long Hollywood tradition of “yellowface,” where actors of Asian descent are passed over for Asian roles in favor of White actors, from German actress Luise Rainer winning an Oscar playing a Chinese woman in The Good Earth after producers passed over Asian American actress Anna May Wong, to Emma Stone playing a quarter-Chinese and quarter-Hawaiian character in the 2015 romantic comedy Aloha.
 American history has also been whitewashed.
-Expand your knowledge by learning about these amazing Asian Americans who made incredible contributions to the world.
+Expand your knowledge by learning about these amazing Asian Americans you didn’t learn about in school.

 10 / 11